Mad Blankey: Yamato era (2013–2015)

 On August 1, 2013, after Tozawa had led Mad Blankey to victory against -akatsuki- in a match, where the losing stable would have to disband, the rest of Mad Blankey turned on him, kicking him out of the group and assuming Yamato their new leader.
 On August 23, Yamato defeated Shingo Takagi to win the Open the Dream Gate Championship.
 On August 30, Mad Blankey turned on Uhaa Nation after he refused to wrestle Akira Tozawa Cyber Kong would also rejoin Mad Blankey on the same night.
 Uhaa Nation and Tozawa, along with Shingo Takagi formed the Monster Express shortly afterwards.
 On September 12, 2013, Naruki Doi turned on Masato Yoshino and jumped to Mad Blankey, also signalling the end of World-1 International.
-On October 6, Kong, BxB Hulk and Yamato won the vacant Open the Triangle Gate Championship by defeating Moster Express' Akira Tozawa, Masato Yoshino and Shingo Takagi.
+On October 6, Kong, BxB Hulk and Yamato won the vacant Open the Triangle Gate Championship by defeating Monster Express' Akira Tozawa, Masato Yoshino and Shingo Takagi.
 On October 10, 2013, Yamato lost the Open the Dream Gate Championship to Yoshino.
 On December 5, Mad Blankey also lost the Open the Triangle Gate Championship to Millennials (Eita, Flamita and T-Hawk).
 On May 5, 2014, Yamato won the Open the Dream Gate Championship for a record-tying third time by defeating Ricochet.
 On the same night, after being the last to escape and win the Cage match at Dead or Alive 2014, Hulk quit Mad Blankey, thus turning face.
 On June 5, Mad Blankey defeated Hulk in a five on one handicap match to retain the naming rights of Mad Blankey when Hulk was attacked by Dr. Muscle.
 Dr. Muscle was later revealed to be Punch Tominaga.
 Yamato lost the title to former Mad Blankey stablemate BxB Hulk on July 20.
 After Kzy and Doi both suffered long-term injuries, Mad Blankey added some temporary members which were picked by "Miracle Doi Darts" and were CIMA, Gamma, Don Fujii and K-ness.
 On December 28, Cyber Kong and Yamato would defeat the Millennials (Eita and T-Hawk) for the Open the Twin Gate Championship.
 Kzy would return from his injury on January 10, 2015 as Dr. Muscle to participate in the Open the Brave Gate Championship tournament and two day later would defeat Eita in the finals to win his first Open the Brave Gate Championship.
 On January 16, he would cost the unit a 6 on 6 "All Out War" against the Millennials by throwing salt in Cima's face.
 He would then unmask and declare his allegiance to Dia.HEARTS.
 On February 5, Metal Warrior would interfere in a 3-Way 6-Man Tag Team match between MB, Dia.HEARTS and the Millennials.
 He would feign a move to Dia.Hearts, helping them throughout the match, but near the end, betraying them and solidifying his allegiance to MAD BLANKEY.
 After the match, Metal Warrior revealed himself to be a returning Naruki Doi.
 On May 5, Cima, Don Fujii and Gamma were kicked out of Mad Blankey.
 On June 13, Yamato and Naruki Doi defeated Masato Yoshino and Shachihoko Boy to win their second Open the Twin Gate Championship as a team, and the 7th title reign for the Mad Blankey unit.
 On August 6, Mad Blankey forced the Millennials to disband after defeating them in a Losing Unit Disbands Three Way Survival Elimination Match which also featured the Jimmyz.